 It is important to note that the expense associated with long-term care does not include the additional costs of medical care during retirement.
-Fidelity Benefits Consulting estimates out-of-pocket costs for a 65-year-old couple retiring in 2018 with Medicare coverage to be $280,000.2
+Fidelity Benefits Consulting estimates out-of-pocket costs for a 65-year-old couple retiring in 2022 with Medicare coverage to be $315000 (after tax).2

-The sandwich generation consists primarily of those in their 40s and 50s who financially support a child (or perhaps a grown child) and an elderly parent (or two), which is the ultimate act of mutuality.
+The sandwich generation consists primarily of those in their 40s and 50s who financially support a child (or perhaps a grown child) and an elderly parent (or two).

 The strain of caregiving can be partly alleviated by advanced planning, said Carol Abaya, an author and nationally recognized expert on aging issues.

 Sandwich generation parents should start by researching public and private programs that provide senior services, such as day care and transportation, in some cases at a reduced cost, she said.
-The National Association of Area Agencies on Aging offers a search tool for finding such resources near you.
+The USAging offers a search tool for finding such resources near you.
 Religious organizations and groups that focus on a specific illness, such as the Alzheimer’s Association, can also be a valuable resource.
+(Learn more: The financial risk of Alzheimer’s disease)

 Your parents may also qualify for public assistance, such as public housing, utility assistance, property tax help, and Call-A-Ride service.
 Learn more about such programs on MassMutual’s blog .